bunchofcellulose/oac/content/_index.md

   <div class="feature">
     <div class="icon">🌟</div>
     <h3>Free & Open for All</h3>
-    <p>The OAC is completely free to enter and open to all high school students worldwide.
-No fees, no barriers—just a passion for astronomy!</p>
+    <p>The OAC is completely free to enter and open to all high school students worldwide.</p>
   </div>
   <div class="feature">
     <div class="icon">🧠</div>
     <h3>Two-Round Format</h3>
-    <p>Challenge yourself with a multiple-choice first round (open to everyone) and a subjective, olympiad-style second round for top scorers.</p>
+    <p>The competition consists of a multiple-choice first round and a subjective, olympiad-style second round for top scorers.</p>
   </div>
   <div class="feature">
     <div class="icon">🌐</div>